oracle/bpftune/docs/bpftune-tcp-buffer.rst

         We attempt to avoid memory exhaustion where possible, but if we hit the limit of memory exhaustion and cannot increase it further, wmem and rmem max values are decreased to reduce per-socket overhead.

+        When near memory exhaustion, per-path TCP metrics are disabled by setting net.ipv4.tcp_no_metrics_save and net.ipv4.tcp_no_ssthresh_metrics_save to
+        1; this limits memory overheads associated with allocating per-path metrics.